Motes in the Serpent's Eye

 Second, the soulmech is asked if he is willing to pay for his new body.
 If the answer is no, the creator must decide whether or not to release the soul.
 If the soulmech says yes, the creator and the soulmech must agree on a price for the new body.
 The soulmech is often permitted to work off the debt in the creator’s service – or in the service of the creator’s patron.

-A fair purchase price usually includes the casting of the soul bind spell (at least 2,530 credits, plus another 1,000 credits for each rank the soulmech has above Novice) plus the cost of the soulmech’s body.
+A fair purchase price usually includes the casting of the Soul Trap spell (SVM p136) – 15,000 credits plus another 1,000 credits for each rank the soulmech has above Novice, plus the cost of the soulmech’s body.

 Construct (+8): Soulmechs add + 2 to recover from being Shaken, don’t breathe or sleep, ignore one level of wound modifiers, and are immune to poison, disease and physical necromatic effects.
 Soulmechs cannot heal naturally.
 To heal one requires the Repair skill—which is used like the Healing skill only with no “Golden Hour.”